Managing risk in protecting our business

 Reports on the Company’s risk exposure and reviews of its risk management are compiled and presented to the Company’s senior management and Board of Directors.
 The main risk factors identified in this risk review and reporting process then become the main focus of the Committee over the coming year.
 For internal control purposes the Company has policies and procedures in place that aim to improve internal business processes and strengthen control systems across the Company.
 The Company has an internal audit unit that undertakes periodic audits of the various business units including the Company’s corporate governance systems and risk management processes.

 Cross functional dependencies exist with the Finance Committee, which also monitors the controls and activities to mitigate identified financial risks.
 The Board also focuses on risk management in discharging its role over strategic matters and oversight over key business activities.
 These include approving the Company’s annual budget and five-year business plan and potential risk to the achievement of the plan and defining key operational and non-operational targets in monitoring business performance and growth.

-Key principles that underpin risk management within Seplat
+Key principles that underpin the Company’s risk management framework and system:

-- Reviewing strategies and action plans developed in response to issues identified and HSSE performance on industry benchmark scorecards;
+The Committee received regular updates on Seplat’s performance in regards to environmental, health, safety and community relations matters, reviewing any strategies and action plans developed by management in response to issues identified and HSSE performance on industry benchmark scorecards.

-- Reviewing the operations of the whistle blowing system to obtain assurance about its effectiveness within the organisation.
+As part of assessing fraud mitigation efforts, the Committee reviewed the operations of the whistleblowing system to obtain assurance about its effectiveness in the organisation.